Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 - **Adobe Photoshop & Illustrator:** Used for image editing and graphic elements.
 - **Code Institute:** Primary educational content encompassing comprehensive videos elucidating HTML, CSS and UX.
 - **W3Schools:** Utilized to provide clear and straightforward explanations regarding HTML elements and styling.
+- **www.w3.org:** Utilized to perform validation test of HTML and CSS.
+- **https://ui.dev/amiresponsive:** Utilized for a quick overview of the responsivness.

 ### External Resources